 Step 3: In the pop-up window, drag the slide bar to occupy the free space or input the specific volume users want to take from the unallocated space.
 Then click "OK" to go back to the main interface.

-Step 4: Press "Apply" to execute the changes users have made.
-Note: MiniTool Partition Wizard requires a reboot when the changes are made on the system partition.
+Step 4: Press Apply to execute the changes users have made.

 See what does Microsoft say about Basic Disk and Dynamic Disk.

 If users have one more hard drive at hand, then there are two more ways to extend partition with MiniTool Partition Wizard free edition.